mohammadtzs/polygon-ethereum-nextjs-marketplace/README.md

 2. Import the RPC address given to you by GitPod into your MetaMask wallet

-This endpoint will look something like this:
+This endpoint will look something like this

 ```
 https://8545-copper-swordtail-j1mvhxv3.ws-eu18.gitpod.io/